Related Content

 The German national rail operator DB is increasing the volume of its ICE-Sprinter services - the services which are either non-stop between cities, or make fewer station calls than the regular ICE services.

-One route which see a significant rise in its volume of 'Sprinter' services from December 15th is Berlin ↔ Frankfurt (Main); There will be 3 x non stop - trains per day in each direction and a faster service in most hours.
+One route which sees a significant rise in its volume of 'Sprinter' services from December 15th is Berlin ↔ Frankfurt (Main); There will be 3 x non stop - trains per day in each direction and a faster service in most hours.

 Hamburg ↔ Dresden